0xdurkle/RoversSalesBot/README.md

 A Discord bot that monitors NFT sales for a specific Ethereum NFT collection and posts real-time sale notifications to a Discord channel.

 **Latest Update**: Now uses IPFS direct image fetching for more reliable image display.
+Configured for Railway deployment.

 ## Features